 For this reason, we always help our clients apply for the Medigap plan first with a January 1st effective date.
 Once we are certain that this new Medigap application is approved, then we help you apply for a Part D drug plan which will automatically disenroll you from your Medicare Advantage plan.

-If you are not able to qualify for a Medigap plan due to health conditions, you can consider switching to a different Medicare Advantage plan.
+If you are not able to qualify for a Medigap plan due to health conditions, you can consider switching to a different Medicare Advantage plan during Fall Open Enrollment.
 People with standalone drug plans can also use the Medicare Annual Election Period to change from one Part D plan to another.

 Keeping up with your annual Medicare decisions is sort of like doing your taxes.
 If you keep good records the whole year long, you make everything so much easier for yourself to gather together what you need at tax filing time.
 It’s fair to say that your health is just as important., Start pulling together now what you’ll need.
-You’ll find that you won’t have to dread the annual election period because you’ll already be prepared.
+You won’t dread the annual election period because you’ll prepare ahead of time.

 Need help with evaluating your options?
 Contact a friendly, no-hassle agent here at Boomer Benefits to walk you through your options.